-The Cockatoo Inn saw the destructive fire of 1958, and razing of the entire building in 2005.
+In 1958, a fire destroyed the old Cockatoo.
+Then, the razing of the entire building finally occurred in 2005.
 Imagine seeing the Cockatoo Inn destroyed twice.
 That’s exactly what former Hawthorne resident Jim Dally saw as a child, then later as an adult.
 In 2005 he states:

 Recently, I parked on Acacia Avenue near the Cockatoo Inn that is being torn down.
 I remembered when I helped out with the valet parking service and stood where it’s no longer safe to stand.
-But, many, many years before this huge brick ediface was constructed the original Lococo’s Inn was under scrutiny or so it seemed from all the talk about it that I heard as a kid.
+But, many, many years before this huge brick edifice was constructed, the original Lococo’s Inn was under scrutiny.
+Or so it seemed from all the talk about it that I heard as a kid.